 - Doesn't come in other sizes

 Stay safer on the road and trails with the popular Giro Fixture MIPS helmet.
-Not only does the integrated MIPS protection system ensure a comfortable fit even on longer rides, the helmet is also outfitted with a robust polycarbonate shell for added durability.
+Not only does the integrated MIPS protection system ensure a comfortable fit even on longer rides, the helmet’s polycarbonate shell makes it durable enough for adventerous cyclists.

-In-mold construction, combined with a sport-oriented fit system, keeps the helmet securely in place as you tackle obstacles and rough terrain.
+A dependable in-mold construction, combined with a sport-oriented fit system, keeps the cycling helmet securely in place as you tackle obstacles and rough terrain.
 Giro Fixture MIPS caters to downhill demons, aggressive trail riders, and everyone in-between.

 An innovative locking system quickly adjusts to the shape of your head using an intuitive rear-mounted dial.
 Not only does this ensure a proper fit on your head, it also gives you full control on the fly.

 Even as the temperature climbs throughout the day, there’s ample ventilation to allow air to escape.
 Quick-dry padding ensures your head won’t feel damp as the temperature rises.

 A removable visor is a handy feature to have out on the trails.
 The Giro Fixture MIPS also has reflective elements to make you more visible.

 - BOA Fit System allows for quick single-handed adjustments